Endy Mattress Review (2025)

 MattressReviews.ca commissions licensed third-party engineers and uses public data to rate mattresses on over 40 criteria.

-This allows us to accurately rate and compare the performance of the mattresses reviewed on this website.
-Engineer independence and operating standards help ensure their results remain unbiased, valid, and reliable.
 Each mattress was evaluated using the same strict mattress testing methodology to protect the overall integrity of the results.
+Foam and hybrid mattress test results are scored on separate scales to ensure fair contextual performance representation as much as possible.
 The full report has been given the official stamp of approval from an APEGA-certified engineer operating under a strict ethical code of conduct.

 Mattress testing conducted outside of this professional standard poses a greater risk of validity errors or reviewer bias.

-5.7 /10
+6.4 /10

 Firmness